 Our season begins with a whole day tour, the Spring Day of Dance on the last Saturday in April.
 Through the Summer we dance out on Friday evenings at pubs in Cambridge and the surrounding villages.
 Through the autumn and Winter we practice on Tuesday evenings, followed by a well-earned drink at a good pub.

 At the midwinter festival of Plough Monday, we perform the East Anglian “Molly” dances during the day.
 In the evening we join the Ploughboys in a tour of the village of Balsham, visiting many hospitable families and the village pubs.

-In late summer we arrange two one-week tours either around the UK or abroad.
+During the summer we arrange a one-week tour either around the UK or abroad.